About the Sport

 What equipment do I need to get started?

 Besides quad roller skates, you are required to wear a multiple impact helmet (hockey helmets are perfect), elbow and kneepads, and wrist guards at all times on skates.
 A mouth guard is required for most drills and scrimmaging.
-You may rent your skates and equipment for approx. 4 weeks, at which time you will be expected to have your own quad roller skates and equipment.
+We do offer temporary gear rentals for those who don’t have their own.

 How much does the equipment cost?